anetrebskii/agentic-review/readme.md

 - **ChatGPT Integration**: Use ChatGPT to review your code through the OpenAI API
 - **Focus on Changes**: Reviews only the changed code in PRs while providing full file context for better analysis
 - **Line-Specific Comments**: Creates individual review comments directly on the relevant code lines
+- **Incremental Reviews**: Only reviews code that has changed since the last review to avoid duplicate feedback
 - **JSON Output Format**: Creates structured JSON with comments, file paths, and line numbers for programmatic processing
 - **GitHub Action Output**: Provides review results as action output for further workflow automation
 - **Configurable Settings**: Customize file filters and review prompts via configuration file